Canon T5i vs Leica TL2

 It is notable that the T5i has a microphone port, which is missing on the TL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T5i and TL2 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Leica TL2 Manual.

 So what conclusions can be drawn?
 Is the Canon T5i better than the Leica TL2 or vice versa?
 The listing below highlights the relative strengths of the two models.